OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-add-cut-and-paste-a-control-on-a-page.md

 ---
-title: How to: Add, Cut, and Paste a Control on a Page
+title: "How to: Add, Cut, and Paste a Control on a Page"
 keywords: olfm10.chm3077170
 f1_keywords:
 - olfm10.chm3077170